patrickbwarren/transam-triton/README.md

 I have a small web page detailing some of the history [here](https://sites.google.com/site/patrickbwarren/electronics/transam-triton).

-Robin Stuart has written a superb [Triton emulator](https://github.com/woo-j/triton) that uses the [SFML library](https://www.sfml-dev.org/).
-Some of the original Triton documentation can also be found in Robin's repository.
+Robin Stuart has posted some of the original Triton documentation and code for a superb Triton emulator that uses the [SFML library](https://www.sfml-dev.org/) on a [GitHub site](https://github.com/woo-j/triton).
 A fork of this emulator is included in the present repository, to which a few small improvements have been made to reflect better the actual hardware.
 Details of the emulator are provided in [EMULATOR.md](EMULATOR.md).